awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/timecode-jobconfig.md

      For example, if you specify 00:30:00:00 as your start timecode and you set **Anchor timecode** to 01:00:05:00, the anchor frame is thirty minutes and five seconds into the video\.

-   If you use the API or an SDK, you can find this setting in the JSON file of your job, called `Anchor`, located in `Settings`, `TimecodeConfig`\.
+   If you use the API or an SDK, you can find this setting in the JSON file of your job\.
+The setting name is `Anchor`, located in `Settings`, `TimecodeConfig`\.

    If you don't set a value for **Anchor timecode**, the service doesn't use any anchor timecode\.

 1. Under **Timestamp offset**, provide a date\.
 This setting applies only to outputs that support a program\-date\-time stamp\.
 Use **Timestamp offset** to overwrite the timecode date without affecting the time and frame number\.
 This setting has no effect unless you also include the program\-date\-time stamp in the output\.

-   If you use the API or an SDK, you can find this setting in the JSON file of your job, called `TimestampOffset`, located in `Settings`, `TimecodeConfig`\.
+   If you use the API or an SDK, you can find this setting in the JSON file of your job\.
+The setting name is `TimestampOffset`, located in `Settings`, `TimecodeConfig`\.